 This committee also coordinates work on footpaths, hedges, bus shelters and new seats as well as many other issues of interest around the village.

 All planning applications and associated drawings and correspondence can be seen at Horsham District's Planning Portal.
-(Parts of that website only function correctly when using the Internet Explorer browser.)

 The Planning Portal also includes the opportunity to make comments.